MANAGED SERVICES (LIKE SD-WAN) ARE TOUGH…BUT GAME’S CHANGING

 Or it can designed as a true cloud-like service:

-3) Instantly deploy a new customer using the multi-tenant SD-WAN software and management console
+3) Instantly deploy a new customer using the multi-tenant management console

-4) Continually monitor and improve each customer’s SD-WAN service via integrated multi-tenant big data
+4) Continually monitor and improve each customer’s network experience via integrated multi-tenant big data analysis

 CenturyLink has embraced the potential of NFV, along with the benefits of Versa’s truly software-based networking model (hardware independence, multi-tenancy and elasticity), and created a highly innovative software- (aka NFV) based SD-WAN managed service.
 With a tightly integrated set of security capabilities.

 And the winners are multiple.
-CenturyLink customers get the industry’s broadest set of SD-WAN benefits, both operationally and technically – very rapid time-to-service, wide choice of (fully managed) connectivity, full set of Internet security functions, and ongoing big data analytics to improve service experience.
-CenturyLink gains the ability to innovate and scale services far faster than if it deployed a proprietary hardware-based managed service.
+CenturyLink customers get the industry’s broadest set of SD-WAN and SD-Security benefits, both operationally and technically – very rapid time-to-service, wide choice of (fully managed ) connectivity, full set of Internet security functions, and ongoing big data analytics to improve service experience.
+CenturyLink gains the ability to innovate and scale far faster than if it deployed a proprietary hardware-based managed service.

 So while managed network services will never be an easy game, key industry innovation like NFV, and innovative new vendors like Versa, can make MSPs’ and their enterprise customers’ businesses that much better.